ForgeRock/ds-operator/README.md

 # Scale the deployment by adding another replica
 kubectl scale directoryservice/ds --replicas=2

-# Try to edit the resource and enable backup.
-Note: you need cloud storage credentials
+# You can edit the resource, or edit the ds.yaml and kubectl apply changes
+# Things you can change at runtime include the number of replicas, enable/disable of backup/restore
 kubectl edit directoryservice/ds

 # Delete the directory instance.